scowalt/lemme-fizzem/README.md

   1. Install Python 2.7.x
   2. Install pyinstaller
   3. Run `pyinstaller main.py` in the project directory, with the `--onefile` flag for a single executable

+Of course, instead of building / using an executable, you could always just run the script directly

+  1. Install Python 2.7.x
+  2. Run `python main.py Fizz`

 ### Changelog